juliuso/30thStreet/README.md

 30thStreet pays tribute to the Solari Flipboard that was removed from Philadelphia's AMTRAK 30th Street Station in early 2019.
 Initial goals are to replicate the flipboard's behavior with train schedule data obtained from public images and video recordings of the flipboard in action.

+*At present, the flipboard's audio component exhibits extreme lag and delays in Safari, and may even stall your browser.
+Please use Chrome or Firefox until a workaround is found.*

 ## Immediate Goals

 * Find a suitable animation to mimic the flip-down effect.